 The house was a gorgeous terraced house that had a cosy living dining room area that lead through to a modern kitchen which had all the essentials in.
 The front had a gorgeous Mountain view and whilst we were there we saw everything weather-wise – “The best and worst of Wales” – from sunshine and gorgeous sunsets to a short but heavy spell of rain, to waking up on the final morning when we were due to leave to snow!

 Upstairs there were two large double rooms and a shower bathroom.
-It would be a fine place to stay with younger Children who don’t mind sharing a double – but both being doubles it would also make a great pad for two adult couples too.
-Outdoors wise there was a small raised garden with seating to enjoy in summer – however it having been quite a wet week in the lead up to our trip meant it was very wet underfoot and we didn’t do much other than let the dogs get some fresh air first thing in the morning or last thing at night.
+It would be a fine place to stay with younger children who don’t mind sharing a double – but both being doubles it would also make a great pad for two adult couples too.
+Outdoors wise there was a small raised garden with seating to enjoy in summer – however, it has been quite a wet week in the lead up to our trip meant it was very wet underfoot and we didn’t do much other than letting the dogs get some fresh air first thing in the morning or last thing at night.

 There was ample seating 2 sofas around the burner, the table and chairs which seated four as well as another sofa tucked at the back of the room that was perfect for reading out of the way.

 The kitchen was lovely and bright, with white walls and duck egg blue cabinets and welsh slate counter tops.
 The kitchen was so lovely, we ended up having a takeaway one night – but the rest of the time we cooked and stayed in.
 At the far wall of the room there was a lovely postcard rack that contained so many thank you cards from people from all over the country and world – mostly hand decorated too and it was a lovely feature of the kitchen.